 For the election of the directors, once a quorum has been established, the nominees for director who receive the most votes will become our directors.
-A majority of the shares voting is required to approve all other proposals, however, the number of shares voting affirmatively must be greater than twenty-five percent (25%) of the outstanding shares.
+Holders owning a majority of the shares outstanding must approve the amendment to our articles of incorporation.